lowRISC/lowrisc-site/content/docs/minion-v0.4/tag_core.md

 To support built-in tag manipulation and check in the Rocket core, all general purpose registers (GPRs) and some exception related CSRs are extended with tags (excepted for `x0` whose tag is hardwired to `0`).
 The L1 instruction cache feeds the instruction decoder (ID) stage with instructions along with their tags.
-The L1 data cache is revised to store tags along side data.
+The L1 data cache is revised to store tags alongside data.
 Several tag processing units (*tagProc*) and tag check units (*tagChck*) are added to the various stages of the Rocket core pipeline and the L1 data cache pipeline, as shown in the diagram below.